Isa Qassim: 1996 coup plot allegations

 The Bahraini government alleged that Qassim was implicated in a coup plot in 1996.
 They accused him to be the head of an Iran-based group called Hizbullah Bahrain, who were said to be behind a conspiracy to overthrow the Bahraini government.
 After tortures, some of those convicted of the conspiracy “confessed to receiving financial help and military training from Iran and Lebanon”.
 This claim was described by Human Rights Watch as lacking any credibility.
 Their confessions were broadcast on Bahrain TV.
 Many Bahraini Shias denied that Isa Qassim was involved in any plot and claimed that the confessions were taken under torture.

 Role in Al Wefaq

 Isa Qassim is often referred to as the spiritual leader of Al Wefaq.
 However, he has no formal position within the party and has attained this status as a result of his religious seniority.
 Some see this as a way for Qassim to avoid “submitting his opinions to internal democratic debate so that he can retain the final decision without paying the price for it”.
 Qassim rarely makes his decisions in public.

+Views on the 2026 Iran war

+On May 15, 2026, Isa Qassim described Ali Khamenei as a capable leader who had helped preserve Muslim unity.
+He described the current war as a conflict between “ignorance” and “faith”, placing the United States and Zionism on the side of ignorance.
+He described Iran as an example of a just Islamic government and the Resistance Front as representing the side of faith.
+On May 23, 2026, Qassim criticized the US attack on Iran and the attempt to overthrow the Islamic Republic.
+He said that Iran had the right to defend itself against the attack and questioned whether it was fair to blame the Islamic Republic for defending itself.